-Your assignment is to create a video advertisement to persuade people to join your parish church.
+Your assignment is to present a debate with a partner to persuade people to join your parish church.

-1. Choose a partner and sign up for a particular heresy by 10 p.m.
-Wednesday, April 21st.
+1. Choose a partner and sign up for a particular heresy before class Friday, March 25th.

 Answer the questions in the “Note-Taking Handout.”
 This is a separate Word document and is found in that assignment on Teams.
 You will find at least four resources from the library that give you information about your heresy.
 The librarians have created a Libguide that will help you find sources.
-You MAY NOT use Google to find your sources: there are no credible academic sources, so Googling will only give you bad information.
-If I can find it through Google, it doesn’t count as a source.
 At the end of this note-taking worksheet, be sure to answer the questions that sum up the heresy and what the Church ultimately decided about this issue.

 Each partner will submit a separate note-taking handout, but you may work together to gather your information.
 Each partner will be graded separately.

 You and your partner will debate the issue in class on April 6th.
 One partner will present the viewpoint of the person or group espousing the heresy, and the other partner will present the viewpoint of what is now Church teaching.
 In your debate, play the part of a particular person who was a leading figure advocating that viewpoint.